icemanind/Classicle/README.md

 # Classicle
-A program that automatically generates classes based in a database schema
+A program that automatically generates classes based on a database schema.
+This makes using Dapper much easier.